 The Services may require use of special equipment or software at your Premises.
 In some cases, Mediacom may provide the equipment, including power cords and any associated accessories, or software (“Mediacom Equipment”), with or without a separate charge.
 Except for any equipment purchased by you from Mediacom (“Purchased Equipment”), all Mediacom Equipment issued to you remains property of Mediacom.
 If Mediacom does not supply necessary equipment, you are responsible for obtaining it at your own cost.
 If you decide to obtain Purchased Equipment, you agree to pay Mediacom for the amount as disclosed to you by Mediacom at the time and in the manner established by Mediacom.
-Title in the Purchased Equipment shall pass to you at the time of installation by Mediacom or upon shipment to you in the case of a self-installation.
+Title in the Purchased Equipment shall pass to you at the time of installation by Mediacom or upon shipment to you in the case of a self-installation at which time such equipment shall cease to be Mediacom Equipment and becomes Customer Equipment (as defined below) for purposes of this Agreement.
 In the event of a defect in workmanship or materials in the Purchased Equipment, your sole remedy is to return the defective Purchased Equipment to Mediacom within 90 days of purchase and Mediacom’s sole liability and obligation shall be to provide you with a replacement of the same or the functional equivalent, as determined in Mediacom’s sole discretion, of the returned item at no charge to you

 If you choose to provide your own equipment, whether purchased from Mediacom or a third party, in connection with a Service (“Customer Equipment”), you should call Mediacom Customer Service to find out if it meets our technical, security and other requirements.
 You are responsible for all costs of installation, maintenance or repair of Customer Equipment and Mediacom will not be obligated to provide Service or support for any Customer Equipment.
 Additionally, Mediacom may manage the firmware on all devices connected to Mediacom’s network.